sav-che/TL-2/Authors/Bentley, Robert {std. Bentley} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 80](https://www.biodiversitylibrary.org/item/103859#page/90/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 80](https://www.biodiversitylibrary.org/page/33265277) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bentley, Robert {std.
 Bentley}|first entry]] for this author

 ### Author

 \* Bentley, Robert (1821-1893), British physician and botanist, studied medicine at Kings College, London, M.R.C.S.
 1847, F.L.S.
-1849, lecturer in botany at the London Hospital, from 1860 professor of botany at London Institution and King's College and of botany and materia medica to the Pharmaceutical Society. (*Bentley*).
+1849, lecturer in botany at the London Hospital, from 1860 professor of botany at London Institution and King's College and of botany and materia medica to the Pharmaceutical Society.
+**Abbreviated name**: *Bentley*

 #### Herbarium and types